adammotzel/pyglms/README.md

 Momentum-based Gradient Descent and Newton's Method are implemented in Python as part of the `turtles` distribution.
 L-BFGS is implemented using `scipy.optimize`; it's a quasi-Newton method that approximates the Hessian (instead of fully computing it, like Newton's Method), so it's quite fast.

-See `examples/{class name}_example.ipynb` for simple examples of using each model class and various supporting functions.

 ## Usage